Sec-ant/zxing-wasm/README.md

 ## Usage

-This package exports 3 subpaths: full, reader and writer.
+This package exports 3 subpaths: `full`, `reader` and `writer`.
 You can choose whichever fits your needs.
-However, bear in mind that [subpath imports needs a `moduleResolution` of `node16` or `nodenext` in your `tsconfig.json` file](https://github.com/microsoft/TypeScript/issues/44848#issuecomment-1212826554).
+If you use TypeScript, you should set [`moduleResolution`](https://www.typescriptlang.org/docs/handbook/modules/theory.html#module-resolution) to `bundler`, `node16` or `nodenext` in your `tsconfig.json` file to properly resolve the exported module.

 ### `@sec-ant/zxing-wasm` or `@sec-ant/zxing-wasm/full`

-These imports includes functions to both read and write barcodes.
-The wasm binary size is ~1.25 MB.
+These 2 subpaths include functions to both read and write barcodes.
+The wasm binary size is ~1.26 MB.

 ```ts
 import {